xjason321/jason-xie-website/posts/Website.md

-# Creating a Personal Website
+# Creating Your Personal Website

-Creating a personal website is a great way to showcase your skills, portfolio, and personal brand.
-Here’s a step-by-step guide to help you get started.
+Creating a personal website is a great way to showcase your skills, portfolio, and personal brand. **Here’s a step-by-step guide to help you get started.**

 ## Step 1: Define Your Purpose